RocketDerp/April14_2025/Quotes_Pile/Reddit2025A/Highlights/2025-12-05_Land_Of_Milk_Honey_Lay_Your_Cards.md

 &nbsp;

+&nbsp;

+# .

 P.S.
 I am in a hurry composing this Reddit hive mind publish posting.
 I may edit / tweak it.
 Rushed writing.
 Thank you, happy holidays.
 "Woke Carol", "Wake Finnegans", year 1924 "Woke".

+&nbsp;

+P.S.S.
+Soundtrack mythos for this Reddit posting:  In the morning you go gunning, for the man who stole your  [uisce beatha](https://en.wikipedia.org/wiki/Uisce_beatha)... *"in the land of milk and honey" French visitors* must lay their poker Royal Scam cards upon the table.
+Carol claims she isn't a reckless emotional gambler, but a handle of booze and handle of a slot machine in her hands.
+Can't purchase an Elvis hotel thrills experience. https://www.youtube.com/watch?v=aQnW-MxAU6U Wheel of riverrun iteration turning ...0,1,2,3,4,5,6... inceptions.
+In a room with Pirate Lady's two-timer / Helen's ghost two-timers....